Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: Proof of property of the pre-limits graphs of Proof of F/F property of the pre-limits point-shift graphs of CHN2

 \begin{proof} The proof is by induction on $n$.
 Since the recurrence relation \eqref{Recursive} increases $n$ by $2$ at each step, there are two separate induction "tracks": one starting from $n=0,2,4,\dots$ and the other starting from $n=1,3, 5, \dots$.

-For even numbers the base case is $n=0$.
-The $\mathbb{E}[X_{R,0}]$, is the number of second-order descending chain with length $0$ in $\Phi \cup {0}$, with $x_{0}=0$, which is equal to 1, so the base case holds for the even numbers.
+For even numbers the base case is $n=0$. $\mathbb{E}[X_{R,0}]$ is the number of second-order descending chains with length $0$ in $\Phi \cup {0}$, with $x_{0}=0$, which is equal to 1, so the base case holds for the even numbers.
 Assume that \eqref{Number} holds for an even number $n$.
 It then follows from \eqref{Recursive} that

 The inner integral is equal to